aahemm/helm-microservice/README.md

 - Move the generated `app-$version.tgz` file to `hack/`
 - Run `./generate-index.sh $version` in `hack/` and copy new lines in `hack/index.taml` to `index.yaml`
 - Upload the `.tgz` file to releases
+- Commit changes and push it to github

 ## License